smo0ths/UE4CommOpti/README.md

 %localappdata%/Chivalry 2/Saved/Config/WindowsNoEditor/GameUserSettings.ini

-*these will overwrite your config so make sure any setting GameUserSettings.ini is set the way you want
+*these will overwrite your config so make sure any setting in GameUserSettings.ini is set the way you want

 AudioQualityLevel=3